glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Family analysis

-ella now lets you interpret analyses with variants that have been joint called within a single family.
+ELLA now lets you interpret analyses with variants that have been joint called within a single family.

 The following segregation models are supported: